-All products, including biologicals for veterinary use, derived from animals have some capacity to transmit animal disease.
-The level of this capacity depends on the inherent nature of the products, their source, the treatment that they might have undergone, and the purpose for which they are intended.
-Biologicals for in-vivo use in particular will have the highest probability of exposure to animals and as such present the highest risk.
-Products used for in-vivo purposes can introduce disease into animal populations through deliberate or inadvertent use in vivo, contamination of other biologicals, or spread by other means.
-Even products for diagnosis and research have the potential for close contact with animals.
-Exotic micro-organisms, some highly pathogenic, which may be held for research and diagnostic purposes in countries free from infection or the diseases they cause, could possibly contaminate other biological products.
+All products, including biologicals for veterinary use, derived from animals have some capacity to transmit animal 561 disease.
+The level of this capacity depends on the inherent nature of the products, their source, the treatment that 562 563 they might have undergone, and the purpose for which they are intended.
+Biologicals for in vivo use in particular will have the highest probability of exposure to animals and as such present the highest risk.
+Products used for in 564 vitro purposes can introduce disease into animal populations through deliberate or inadvertent use in vivo, 565 contamination of other biologicals, or spread by other means.
+Even products for diagnosis and research have the 566 567 potential for close contact with animals.
+Exotic micro-organisms, some highly pathogenic, which may be held for research and diagnostic purposes in countries free from infection or the diseases they cause, could possibly 568 contaminate other biological products.
+569

-Veterinary Authorities of importing countries shall make available specific procedural requirements for relevant regulatory approval of biologicals for veterinary use.
-They may limit supply to registered institutions or in-vitro use or for non-veterinary purposes where such assurance cannot be provided.
+570 Veterinary Authorities of importing countries shall make available specific procedural requirements for approval or 571 licensing of biologicals for veterinary use.
+They may limit supply to registered institutions or in vitro use or for non-572 veterinary purposes where such assurance cannot be provided.

-APPENDIX 1.1.8.2.
+APPENDIX 1.1.6.2.

-RISK ANALYSIS FOR VETERINARY VACCINES
+576 RISK ANALYSIS FOR VETERINARY VACCINES